Witley Court

 The Church

 The Church is widely regarded as one of Britain's finest Baroque churches.
-Built by the Foleys in 1733-5, replacing an existing medieval structure, the interior was transformed in 1747 when Lord Foley bought most of the internal decoration from the chapel at Canons, Lord Chandos' lavish palace built in Edgeware, north London.
+Built by the Foleys in 1733-5, replacing an existing medieval structure, the interior was transformed in 1747 when Lord Foley bought most of the internal decoration from the chapel at Canons, Lord Chandos' lavish palace built in Edgware, north London.
 Lord Foley employed the church's original architect James Gibbs to incorporate it - a wise choice as Gibbs had also designed the chapel at Canons.
 The items included ten sumptuous stained glass windows and ceiling paintings by Antonio Belluci.
 Lord Foley even had the plasterwork from Canons recreated to complete the transformation.

 The church is open to visitors.